 Skip to content

-Installation
+Hummingbot API Installation

 Prerequisites

-• Docker and Docker Compose installed (for Docker installation)
+• Docker and Docker Compose installed

-• Python 3.10+ and Conda (for source installation)
+• Python 3.10+ and Conda (for source installation only)

-• Exchange API keys for trading
+• Exchange API keys (can be added after installation)

-1. Clone the repository
+Clone the repository and run the setup script:

 cd hummingbot-api